urbanairship/ios-segment-integration/README.md

 ## License

-UrbanAirship-iOS-GA-Tracker is available under Apache License, Version 2.0.
+Segment-UrbanAirship is available under Apache License, Version 2.0.
 See the LICENSE file for more info.